UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 For consistency within collections, the best title to display for users is the supplied title.
 In current practice, collections with supplied titles require that the fgsLabel be updated following ingest so that the value within :code:`titleInfo[@supplied="yes"]/title` shows while browsing.
-It was decided to map these supplied titles to `dcterms:title` rather than `dcterms:alternative` so that additional actions like fgsLabel updates are not necessary and to make description practices more easily align with display practices.
+It was decided to map these supplied titles to :code:`dcterms:title` rather than :code:`dcterms:alternative` so that additional actions like fgsLabel updates are not necessary and to make description practices more easily align with display practices.